Beyond the ABM campaign

 Remember, this is B2B, buying cycles are often long and complex with a host of different stakeholders at every stage.
 The customer journey is complex.
 But starting an ABM campaign without that insight is bound to fail.

 But, again, this isn’t just an approach that benefits ABM.
-Defining a customer journey over a 3- ,4- or even 5-year buying cycle, and segmenting customers in terms of their mindset at each stage, will drive marketing strategy over the long-term, and help you understand where to get the most out of your marketing budgets.
+Defining a customer journey over a three, four, or even five-year buying cycle, and segmenting customers in terms of their mindset at each stage, will drive marketing strategy over the long-term, and help you understand where to get the most out of your marketing budgets.
 That moves the conversation on from campaigns to holistic, detailed customer experience – good for every aspect of the business.

 The customer insight